RajxPatil/Churn-Classification-Project-ANN-/README.md

 1. Run the `app.py` file using Streamlit.
 2. Enter the required customer details in the web interface.
-3. Click on the "Predict" button to see whether the customer is likely to churn.
+3. Click the "Predict" button to see whether the customer will likely churn.

 ## Contributing